atkaridarshan04/cloudnative-devops-blueprint/README.md

 branches this one draws from (`domain-and-tls`, `kargo-promotion`).
 This branch is the
 integration: only what's needed to stand the whole pipeline up.

-Terraform/EKS provisioning is intentionally out of scope here — this targets an already-existing cluster.
-Moving this onto real EKS, and layering Velero backup/DR on top, are deliberate later steps once this is proven out.
+This doc targets **EKS** — `terraform/` provisions the VPC, cluster, node group, ALB controller, EBS CSI driver, and ArgoCD's own bootstrap.
+Running the same stack locally on `kind` instead (no Terraform, no real cloud load balancer) is still supported — see [`KIND.md`](KIND.md) for everything that's different there.
+Layering Velero backup/DR on top is a deliberate later step once this is proven out.

 ## Architecture